codefresh-io/docs.codefresh.io/_docs/products/configure-product-settings.md

 Adding labels to a product lets you create access control rules that govern manual promotion triggers and retry permissions for failed releases for product entities.

-For example, add a `critical-release` label, and then create a rule for all products with this label
 1. If needed, open [Product Settings](#open-product-settings).
 1. Click the **General** tab.
 1. Below **Labels**, click **Add** and define key-value pairs compatible with Kubernetes conventions for labels.